5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 What's the minimum clearance required above kitchen islands?

-How do you calculate proper wire gauge for pendant circuits?
+How do you calculate the proper wire gauge for pendant circuits?

 Can natural materials withstand bathroom humidity levels?